 Avoiding the dreaded traveller’s tummy and other digestive issues when going on vacation

 If you are anything like me, your vacation is something you plan for and look forward to all year.
-For it only to be spoiled by the dreaded Travellers Tummy.
+For it only to be spoiled by an upset stomach.
 Conditions such as Gastritis and IBS (Irritable bowel syndrome) can all be aggravated by flying, rich food, Anxiety and a different routine.

 But there are ways that you can prepare your stomach for travel as well as protect it once you are there so that you can just lay back, relax, and enjoy that well-earned trip away.

 I start preparing a week or so before we leave, I buy some good quality probiotics, which I take every morning.
 I am very strict with my diet, avoiding any foods that I know are a trigger for my gastritis.
 I also avoid alcohol and spicy foods, so that my stomach can be calm and at its best before I go.

 If you are on medication for your digestive issues make sure you have packed enough to cover your holiday duration and a few days on either side, just in case of delays.
 It’s also a good idea to pack half in your suitcase and half in your hand luggage, in case you lose either bag.

 Flying has always been an issue for me especially on long haul flights.
 I would feel ok whilst travelling, (although it would always make me gassy).
 But as soon as I got off the flight, I would get uncomfortable cramps for the rest of the day.
 Generally, only helped by having a lay down for an hour or so once I got to the hotel.
 I discovered that what I ate before and during the flight was having an impact on my gut and so now avoid certain foods and drink and it helped immensely.

 Flying and food